epurola/CFrame/README.md

 # CFrame
 C++ GUI engine
-SDL3 is currently not included
+SDL3 is currently not included in the build

+ToDo:

+ Finish event system and expose it to the client.
+ Refactor UpdateChildSizes().